javi-18/javi-18/README.md

 * Currently  a student at Universidad Técnica Federico Santa María

-* Work as an Image Analyst in Woodtech SA
+* Work as an Image Analyst in Woodtech SA (Jan 2025 - Feb 2025)